CZ-NIC/fred-docs/Features/General/InvoicingBanking.rst

 Invoicing and banking :sup:`CZ-specific`
 ------------------------------------------

-The FRED implements the prepaid-invoicing model.
+The FRED implements both the prepaid-invoicing and postpaid-invoicing model which can be selected for each billed operation.

-Bank accounts are queried for incoming payments using bank-specific scripts and these payments are matched to registrars using pairing symbols.
-If a payment matches, an advance invoice is issued and credit is extended to the matching registrar by a corresponding amount.
+Payments collected by an external system can be paired with FRED using the Accounting interface.
+When a payment is paired, an advance invoice is issued and credit is extended to the matching registrar by a corresponding amount.
 The credit is then decreased upon each domain registration or renewal.
 The price of registration and renewal is configurable per zone.